Washington-University/HCPpipelines/README.md

    any version of FSL other than version 5.0.6.
-Preliminary testing has detected that there is a difference in behavior between version 5.0.6 of FSL and version 5.0.7 of FSL which, while it is an intentional improvement to FSL, is known to cause the Task Analysis pipeline in particular to fail.
+Preliminary testing has detected that there is a difference in behavior between version 5.0.6 of FSL and version 5.0.7 of FSL which, while it is an intentional improvement to FSL, is known to cause the Task Analysis pipeline in particular to fail.**

+   There is currently a separate branch in this repository named `fsl-5.0.7-changes`.
+   That branch is not yet included in a released version of the code, but it contains changes to the Task Analysis pipeline that we expect will fix that pipeline so that it works with version 5.0.7 of FSL.
+These changes are not fully tested, but they are available to anyone who wants to run the Task Analysis pipeline and use FSL 5.0.7.

 3. [FreeSurfer][FreeSurfer] version 5.3.0-HCP available at
    [ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/5.3.0-HCP](ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/5.3.0-HCP)